aws-samples/mask-rcnn-tensorflow/CODEBASE.md

 ## Determinism

 Determinism can help to converge to a more stable result across different runs.
 It is also helpful for debugging purposes.
 By setting up op level seed for the TF graph and a generator for other random numbers, we have fully determinism for the forward computation.
 However for backprop, the ROIAlign op's CUDA kernel uses `atomicAdd` which introduces randomness.
+In order to maintain determinism, the TF_CUDNN_USE_AUTOTUNE should be set to 0.
+This is the default in our Docker container.

 ## Miscellaneous
  - Add gradient clipping to avoid loss going NaN when global batch >= 128